mvkalsbeek/MiControl/README.md

 ### What will it become?

-The goal of this project is to create an application/library with advanced functions to make use of the full potential of these cheap wirelessly controllable lights.
+The goal of this project is to create an application/library with advanced functions to make use of the full potential of these cheap, wirelessly controllable lights.
 Functions that will be implemented are for example:

 * Simple switching and changing color.
 * Setting the color of the light to match your screen (Ambilight functionality).